-insurrection they'll murder wantonly and randomly the way this professor at the Hebrew University was just murdered.
+insurrection they'll murder wantonly and randomly the way you may have both, wherever the this professor at the Hebrew Arabs feel it's possible to wage a University was just murdered.
 The him! civil war, they'll wage a civil war. tactics of terror are different.
-They differ with respect to their political
+They And if they can't, they'll do an differ with respect to their political insurrection.
+And if they can't do an needs.